ultrapre/Stellarium-mobile/README.md

-About the stars and DSO, I think they is enough for us to use.
+About the stars and DSO, I think they are enough for us to use.